Paul Barillon: Family and early career

-He was the son of Jean-Jacques de Barillon, Master of Requests of the Parlement de Paris.
+He was the son of Jean-Jacques de Barillon, Master of Requests of the Parlement of Paris.
 He acquired the Branges and Amoncourt titles by inheritance from his uncle Antoine, who had married the Amoncourt heiress.
 In 1663 he married Marie Madeleine Mangot: they had three children, Antoine, Philiberte and Bonne.

 He was successively Intendant of Paris (1666), Flanders (1667) and Amiens (1668).
 In 1673 he was one of the French plenipotentiaries to the Congress of Cologne.
 In 1681 he became a Councillor of State.